Why You Should Read This: About 5 minutes

 A young child’s brain is an ‘environmental organ’ just like the lungs or the skin, growing and developing according to the amount and quality of stimulation in the child’s immediate environment.”
 Clyde Hertzman

-Our ability, or inability, to handle our emotions determines, to a great degree, the quality of our life.
+Our ability, or inability, to handle our emotions basically determines the quality of our life.
 Learning how to think more accurately, and in ways that don’t create so many negative emotions, changes our lives significantly.

 When we have an experience, our brain stores everything about that experience, including the physical sensations, feelings, we were having at the time.